 I am evaluating the vulnerability of wetlands and birds and the potential for mutual gains in human-wetland- bird networks on Trinidad and Tobago using an interdisciplinary social-ecological approach.
 I propose to determine how birds interact with wetlands as part of their annual cycle, and how people interact with and value wetlands and the wetland birds that live in them.

-I presented some of my pilot data at the 2017 BirdsCaribbean Conference in Topes de Collantes, Cuba.
+Earlier, I presented some of my pilot data at the 2017 BirdsCaribbean Conference in Topes de Collantes, Cuba.